The Run Down

 What a coincidence, all three of those menu items are pictured below.

 The last stop before we head home is Munster Donut.
 After a heavy meal, a sweet snack might be in the cards.
 About a mile up the road from Three Floyds is a local donut shop that will do the trick.
 This place is open 24/7 and has an old school diner vibe going for it.

-We sat down to a 1/2 dozen donuts for $5, and chatted up with locals who swore by this place.
-There’s another 30 miles to go on the bike ride back to Chicago, so a cup of black coffee might pair nicely with your donuts.
+We sat down to a 1/2 dozen donuts for $5 and chatted with locals who swore by this place.
+There’s another 30 miles to go on the ride back to Chicago, so a cup of black coffee might pair nicely with your donuts.